Contributed By Waselius & Wist

 It is not very common for interest to be charged on the leakage.

-Locked box consideration structures do not usually have specific dispute resolution mechanisms.
+Locked-box consideration structures do not usually have specific dispute resolution mechanisms.
 In deals with completion accounts, it is almost a rule that there is a specific dispute resolution mechanism under which a dispute with respect to the completion accounts may be referred by either party for determination by an independent auditor.
-At the outset, either the locked box or completion accounts consideration structure is also subject to a general dispute resolution provision under the share purchase or asset purchase agreement, which often refers to arbitration proceedings as agreed between the parties.
+At the outset, either the locked-box or completion accounts consideration structure is also subject to a general dispute resolution provision under the share purchase or asset purchase agreement, which often refers to arbitration proceedings as agreed between the parties.

-Break fees are rarely used in the Finnish market, but they do appear from time to time mainly in highly competitive auctions, for instance in relation to breaches of “hell or high water” undertakings.
+Break fees are rarely used in the Finnish market but they do appear from time to time, mainly in highly competitive auctions, for instance, in relation to breaches of “hell or high water” undertakings.
 With respect to public takeover bids, the Helsinki Takeover Code provides that a break fee (or reverse break fee) may be justifiable in some situations if:

 The acquisition agreement usually provides very limited possibilities for either party to terminate the agreement.
 Such termination rights often relate to unsatisfied conditions precedent and/or other closing conditions, such as a party’s failure to fulfil a closing condition by an agreed date.
 However, termination of the acquisition agreement is usually not automatic in the sense that the parties typically undertake to negotiate a new closing date, if relevant.

 At the outset, the parties are free to agree on the allocation of risk between themselves.
-With respect to risks identified by the buyer during the due diligence phase, the buyer should seek a specific indemnity as a buyer is generally not able to make a claim for a breach of warranty if the buyer knew of the breach before entering into the agreement.
-In an asset deal, only the identified liabilities of the target will transfer from the seller to the buyer (except for certain potential unidentified liability, such as liability for environmental damage, which may transfer to the buyer under mandatory law).
+With respect to risks identified by the buyer during the due diligence phase, the buyer should seek a specific indemnity, as a buyer is generally not able to make a claim for a breach of warranty if the buyer knew of the breach before entering into the agreement.
+In an asset deal, only the identified liabilities of the target will transfer from the seller to the buyer (except for certain potential unidentified liabilities, such as liability for environmental damage, which may transfer to the buyer under mandatory law).
 In a share deal, on the other hand, all prior liabilities of the target will automatically transfer from the seller to the buyer at the outset.

 The seller’s liability is typically limited to breach of warranties, conditions and covenants under the acquisition agreement.